-You don’t exactly need to be a rocket scientist to understand these, but they’re complicated enough that the average person will probably have to do a decent amount of translating from “auditor-ese” and research to find out exactly what these requirements mean and how to satisfy them.
+You don’t need to be a rocket scientist to understand these.
+But they’re complicated enough that the average person will probably have to do a decent amount of research and translating from “auditor-ese” to find out exactly what these requirements mean and how to satisfy them.

-Plus, as with most regulations, there’s a lot of paperwork and documentation involved here, and a lot about formalizing processes and responsibilities between large numbers of people when there’s probably one person (you) handling these things anyway.
+Plus, as with most regulations, there’s a lot of paperwork and documentation involved here.
+And a lot about formalizing processes and responsibilities between large numbers of people, which aren’t relevant to small businesses.

-Below is the GeekTek IT audit checklist – made just for small- and medium-sized businesses and busy people that are just starting out with the IT audit process, or that don’t really need a formal audit but still want to know if they’re following all the key IT best practices.
+The GeekTek IT audit checklist is made just for small businesses and busy people that are just starting out with the IT audit process.
+Those that don’t really need a formal audit but still want to know if they’re following all the key IT best practices.

 Let’s start with security since that’s the primary focus of a lot of IT frameworks.